Annual Allchin Symposium on South Asia Archaeology

 Traditionally the event has been relatively informal with the aim of providing a welcoming atmosphere where new, developing, and more senior researchers can present research that is at various stages of completion and interact with scholars that have a range of specialities under the broad banner of South Asian Archaeology, History and the History of Art and Architecture.
 We limit the number of speakers to ensure that we are able to highlight the broad range of possible topics, and speakers are given 20 minutes to present, and then there is time for questions.
 There are also opportunities for broader discussion by attendees.

-This year’s symposium will take place on Saturday 5 December 2020.
-It will be the first remote symposium, and we hope we can count on your help to make it a success.
+The 2020 symposium took place on Saturday 5 December 2020.
+It was the first remote symposium and was a great success.

 All other enquiries should be addressed to the organisers at: firstname.lastname@example.org

 Massed group of Gandhara Buddha and Boddhisattva images collected at Loriyan Tangai (Peshawar District), Photo by: Alexander E. Caddy, 1896 © The British Library Board, Photo 1003/(1042)

 7 December: The 6th Allchin Symposium was held at SOAS University of London |Programme

 30 November–1 December: The 5th Allchin Symposium was again held in Cambridge: jointly at the McDonald Institute for Archaeological Research and The Ancient India and Iran Trust |Programme

 2–3 December: The 4th Annual Allchin Symposium was held in Cambridge: jointly at the McDonald Institute for Archaeological Research and The Ancient India and Iran Trust |Programme